WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 To be able to authenticate users, you must register your iOS app at the Facebook Developer Center.

-1. Navigate to the Facebook Developer Center page, log on with your Facebook account if needed, and then follow the instructions to create your app.
+1. Navigate to the [Facebook Developer Center](https://developers.facebook.com/) page, log on with your Facebook account if needed, and then follow the instructions to create your app.

-1. For the Callback URL enter the URL of your Mobile Service.
+1. For the **Site URL**, enter the URL of your Mobile Service.
 This can be found on the **Dashboard** tab in the portal under **Mobile Service URL** on the right side.

 1. Log on to the [Windows Azure Management Portal](https://manage.windowsazure.com/), click **Mobile Services**, and then click your Mobile Service.